• 0

 • Intermediate level

-Roses are the quintessential English garden plant.
-You would be hard-pressed to find someone who doesn't have a fondness for the rose.
-Whether it be that bridal bouquet, Valentine's Day or visits to English country gardens; the rose is one of the most iconic garden flowers.
+Roses are the quintessential English garden plant found in gardens worldwide.
+You would be hard-pressed to find someone who isn't fond of roses.
+Whether it be that bridal bouquet, Valentine's Day, or visits to English country gardens, the rose is one of the most iconic garden flowers.
+However, the rose's beauty also comes with some thorny maintenance issues and confusion about how to keep them looking their best.
+This guide will show you how to prune roses with ease!

-Rose Pruning Step by Step Guide
+Rose Pruning Step-by-Step Guide

 1. When to prune roses?